pattern-lab/patternlab-php/README.md

 ## Get Up and Running

-After installing do the following start Pattern Lab:
+After installing do the following to start and view Pattern Lab:

 1. In a terminal window navigate to the root of your project if you aren't there already
 2. Type `php core/console --server --with-watch`